Robert-van-Engelen/Forth500/manual.md

     WORDS ↲

-Hit any key to continue or ON/BRK to stop.
-ON/BRK generally terminates the execution of a Forth500 program or subroutine associated with a word.
+Hit any key to continue or BREAK to stop.
+BREAK generally terminates the execution of a Forth500 subroutine associated with a word.

 To list words that fully and partially match a given name, type:

     WORDS NAME ↲